-Alabama Ethics Commission considers governor's scandal case
+Ethics panel finds probable cause Alabama Governor broke law

 Witnesses were brought to the commission room through a back entrance while more than a dozen reporters waited in the lobby, and police would not allow reporters to stand in the stairwell or near the building loading dock.

-In a possible nod to the subject matter before them Wednesday, one commission member, during a public portion of the meeting, suggested that sex should be included as a “thing of value” under state ethics law, including it in the list of items that politicians are forbidden from swapping for political favors

-Commissioner Stewart Hill Tankersley said he thought it was common sense to include it.
+In a possible nod to the subject matter before them Wednesday, one commission member, during a public portion of the meeting, suggested that sex should be included as a “thing of value” under state ethics law, including it in the list of items that politicians are forbidden from swapping for political favors Commissioner Stewart Hill Tankersley said he thought it was common sense to include it.
 His motion failed without a second from the four other commissioners.

 The scandal has tarnished the reputation of the governor, a mild-mannered dermatologist and former Baptist deacon who attracted voters to his longshot Republican primary campaign in 2010 with his nice-guy image and promises not to accept a gubernatorial salary.